RADS-Checker: Measuring Compliance with Right of Access by the Data Subject in Android Markets: Conclusion

 Next, we analyze the practicality of implementation methods, including two parts: authenticity and usability.
 We find that the proportion of apps that can truly provide data copies is less than 20\% in both markets.
-Among the three methods, the account settings method shows good performance in terms of authenticity, with more than 90\% of apps allowing users to view personal information.
-However, the email contact and webform submission methods perform poorly, with the rate of less than 30\%.
+Among the three methods, the account settings method shows good performance in terms of authenticity, with more than 90\% of apps that allow users to view personal information.
+However, the email contact and webform submission methods perform poorly, with a rate of less than 30\%.
 Additionally, the account settings method typically has a feedback duration within one day.
 However, the other two methods perform poorly.
-For the email contact, 57.58\% of apps do not provide feed-back.
+For the email contact, 57.58\% of apps do not provide feedback.
 Similarly, for the webform submission, 53.57\% of apps do not provide feedback.

 Finally, we analyze the completeness of the data copy provided by the app.
-By dynamically monitoring apps during runtime based on sensitive user-related APIs and comparing the real data observed with the data copies returned to users, we find that only 2.94\% of apps in G could provide a complete data copy, while the vast majority of apps fail to comply with laws to ensure RADS.
-These findings suggest that there is considerable room for improvement in app compliance with RADS.
+By dynamically monitoring apps during runtime based on sensitive user-related APIs and comparing the real data observed with the data copies returned to users, we find that only 2.94\% of apps in G could provide a complete data copy, while the vast majority of apps do not comply with laws to ensure RADS.
+These findings suggest that there is considerable room for improvement in the compliance of the app with RADS.